cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2020-3-23-WiFi-Hacking.md

 ![_config.yml]({{ site.baseurl }}/images/WiFi/WPA_Cracking.png)

-I found wordlist that was on github that held a million different passwords and used it when cracking the obtained EAPOL packets.
+I found wordlist that was on GitHub that held a million different passwords and used it when cracking the obtained EAPOL packets.
 It ran through the password list and was not cracked.
 This comes down to possibilities and entropy when coming up with a wordlist that holds all possible combinations, in this case only alphabetic symbols.
 Here is a very good XKCD comic to describe the reasoning:

 ![_config.yml]({{ site.baseurl }}/images/WiFi/XKCD.jpg)